ziqiguo/CS205-ImageStitching/surf_openacc/README.md

 	- <path> path of  image/video to be processed.
 For mode 0, `-S|--src` will be used for single image feature extraction; for mode 1 and mode 3, `-LR|--src1 --src2` will be used for image/video stitching from local files

 	- if flags are not set, will use sample image/video given by this repository

+### Test (On linux)

+Before running test.sh, make sure to have the following tool installed(required to check images difference percentage):
+``sudo apt-get install imagemagick imagemagick-doc``

+Run:
+``sh sample_test.sh``
+The test shell script will run our simple test through The imagemagick comparing tool inside should give an output of well under 150(indicating less than 150 pixels differs due to the randomness of the algorithm).